juletx/academic-website/content/en/publication/heredia-2024-xnlieu/index.md

 ---
-title: Do Multilingual Language Models Think Better in English?
+title: 'XNLIeu: a dataset for cross-lingual NLI in Basque'

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Maite Heredia
 - Julen Etxaniz
+- Muitze Zulaika
+- Xabier Saralegi
-- Gorka Azkune
+- Jeremy Barnes
 - Aitor Soroa
-- Oier Lopez de Lacalle
-- Mikel Artetxe

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2023-08-02'
+date: "2024-04-10"

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2023-08-02'
+publishDate: '2024-04-10'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).